 CO interference: how does the local CO designation decision can inhibit formation of subsequent COs at a distance of several dozens to hundreds of kilobases?

-The mechanism(s) underlying these three phenomena remains unknown decades after their identification.
+The mechanism(s) underlying these three phenomena, despite being central for meiosis success and thus sexual reproduction, remains unknown decades after their identification.
 We know it involves chromosome structure, organized as arrays of chromatin loops anchored on a semi-rigid protein axis, but how this cytological-scale organization mediates or provides input for the molecular-scale recombination process remains unknown.